ProvableHQ/welcome/documentation/leo/03_language.md

 A visibility can be either `constant`, `public`, or `private`.
 Users may also omit the visibility, in which case, Leo will default to `private`.

-Record data structures must contain the `owner` and `microcredits` components as shown below.
+Record data structures must contain the `owner` component as shown below.
 When passing a record as input to a program function, the `_nonce: group` component is also required (but it does not need to be declared in the Leo program).